 Apple Fitness Plus vs other workout platforms

 Nothing Apple is bringing to the table is really all that new, but for Apple Watch users, it's a unique level of synchronicity.

 Is it worth it?

 The value of workout videos is predicated on the quality of the video in question.
-Just what the ratio of winners to duds is like on this relatively new platform remains to be seen!
-Suffice it to say though, Apple has continually been adding new workouts and trainers since the platform launched.
+Apple has continually added new workouts and trainers since the platform launched.
 These new trainers are often introduced over at the official Instagram account.